 Flashcard Rust: Colon colon angle bracket or turbofish!

-is what I searched for first when I saw this syntax, but the official name of this syntax within the Rust community is turbofish.
+This confused me a lot when i started learning rust and the heading colon colon angle braket is what I searched for first when I saw this syntax, but the official name of this syntax within the Rust community is turbofish.

 What is it ?